 1. The Parties recognize that the use of good regulatory practices in planning, designing, issuing, implementing, and reviewing measures throughout the regulatory process can promote regulatory quality, facilitate the achievement of domestic policy objectives, promote international trade and investment, economic growth, and employment.

-2. The Parties recognize the role that regulation plays in achieving public policy objectives (including health, safety, and environmental goals).

-3. Accordingly, this Chapter sets out :obligations and other provisions with respect to good regulatory practices, including practices relating to regulatory planning, design, issuance, implementation, and review.
+3. Accordingly, this Chapter sets out [US propose: FJ/ID/PH/TH/VN oppose: obligations and other] provisions with respect to good regulatory practices, including practices relating to regulatory planning, design, issuance, implementation, and review.

-4. The Parties also recognize the importance of transparency in the regulatory development process and the need to engage persons that may have an interest or may otherwise be impacted by regulation, such as but not limited to micro, small, and medium enterprises (MSMEs), workers’ organizations, women, Indigenous Peoples, persons with disabilities, rural and remote populations, minorities and local, communities.
+4. The Parties also recognize the importance of transparency in the regulatory development process and the need to engage persons that may have an interest or may otherwise be impacted by regulation, such as but not limited to MSMEs, workers’ organizations, women, Indigenous Peoples, persons with disabilities, rural and remote populations, minorities and local, communities.

+[AU/FJ/ID/KR/MY/NZ/SG/TH/VN: 4bis.
+Each Party shall be free to determine its approach to good regulatory practices and regulatory cooperation under this Chapter [AU/FJ/NZ/SG/TH/VN: , having regard to its available means, and] in a manner consistent with its own legal framework, practice and fundamental principles underlying its regulatory system.]

+[US ALT 4bis.
+Each Party shall be free to determine its approach to good regulatory practices and regulatory cooperation under this Chapter, recognizing that there are differences in the Parties’ legal frameworks, institutions, and fundamental principles underlying each Party’s regulatory system, and further, recognizing differences in each Party’s social, cultural, and development [BN: . ][US: circumstances] [ID: social and cultural circumstances and development priorities].]

+[US: The Parties also recognize that certain Parties are at different levels of development and have capacity constraints.]

 5. For greater certainty, this Chapter does not prevent a Party from: